 I Used To Be Famous

-I USED TO BE FAMOUS is a British comedy drama film in which a faded popstar bonds with a young autistic drummer.
+I USED TO BE FAMOUS is a British comedy drama in which a faded popstar bonds with a young autistic drummer.

-I USED TO BE FAMOUS is a British comedy drama film in which a faded popstar bonds with a young autistic drummer.
+I USED TO BE FAMOUS is a British comedy drama in which a faded popstar bonds with a young autistic drummer.

-Please enter your postcode below (or use your current location) so we can find the nearest cinemas showing this film.- A fist fight results in a small amount of bloody detail.
+A fist fight results in a small amount of bloody detail.
 There are infrequent scenes of ableism, such as when an unlikeable man confronts an autistic person, calls him a ‘weirdo’ and asks what’s ‘wrong’ with him; however, discrimination is clearly criticised.
 In a comic sequence a man is accused of ‘lurking’ in a car park, to which he replies that he’s 'not a sex offender’.
 Other issues include mild scenes of bereavement and emotional upset, and infrequent mild sex references.

 strong language